EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 penalties imposed by the integrity protection.
 Progressive integrity allows for consumption of content as it is delivered without losing integrity protection.

-A response from the origin server could include an M-I header field with an integrity proof, allowing the content to be delivered out-of-band without any additional header fields.
+A response from the primary server could include an M-I header field with an integrity proof, allowing the content to be delivered out-of-band without any additional header fields.